Simple Home Remedies to Cure Jock Itch or Sweat Rash

 Remedy # 7 - Coconut Oil

 Spread a generous layer of cold-pressed coconut oil on the affected skin after it has been cleaned.
-The anti-yeast qualities in this versatile oil will gently clear away the irritation and the oily texture helps reduce further chaffing.
+The anti-yeast qualities in this versatile oil will gently clear away the irritation and the oily texture helps to reduce further chaffing.
 Make sure to buy pure coconut oil, not one mixed with anything else, or you might find it makes things worse.
-Viva is one of the best brands, and the oil can be used for cooking as well!

 Get Rid of Your Jock Itch for Good